unicode-org/cldr/docs/site/development/development-process/design-proposals/specifying-text-break-variants-in-locale-ids.md

 a) In ICU4C BreakIterator::makeInstance, for kind = UBRK\_SENTENCE, if locale has key "ss" with value "standard", then call FilteredBreakIteratorBuilder on the result of BreakIterator::buildInstance to produce a new BreakIterator\* which supports the sentence break exceptions.
 Notes:

 - Currently FilteredBreakIteratorBuilder does not have a way to support different segmentation suppression sets, it only supports the "standard" set.
-- A BreakIterator produced in this way currently supports the next() method but not the other BreakIterator methods for moving through text (see[class details](http://icu-project.org/apiref/icu4c/classicu_1_1FilteredBreakIteratorBuilder.html#details)).
+- A BreakIterator produced in this way currently supports the next() method but not the other BreakIterator methods for moving through text (see [class details](http://icu-project.org/apiref/icu4c/classicu_1_1FilteredBreakIteratorBuilder.html#details)).
 This should be fixed fairly soon.

 b) In ICU4C RuleBasedBreakIterator::handleNext and handlePrevious, for now we can implement an approximation of support for the key "lw" values by alteriing the character classes as follows (similar to the behavior in section D2 above):